mendersoftware/mender-docs/02.Architecture/01.overview/docs.md

 In the current implementation, only devices running embedded Linux are supported.
 Other operating systems will be added later on.

+!!!
+The Mender server is still in active development and not yet published as open source.
+If you would like early access please contact us at <contact@mender.io>.

+## Modes of operation

+It is possible to run the Mender update client in manual or automated daemon mode.

+When run in manual mode, the deployments are triggered (`mender -rootfs`), rebooted into (`reboot`) and made persistent (`mender -commit`) manually from the command line at the device or through some custom integration like a script.
+Any http(s) server or file path can be used to serve the artifacts.
+If you wish to run Mender in manual mode, you can [disable Mender as a system service](../../Devices/Customizations#disabling-mender-as-a-system-service).

+When running Mender in daemon mode, the daemon will regularly poll the server, automatically apply updates, reboot, report and commit the update.
+This is the best way to run Mender for most large-scale deployments, as the deployments are centrally managed across many devices, but it requires the Mender server.

 ## Types of artifact

 Embedded devices almost universally use flash memory for storage.